A unique macroporous PTFE Hernia mesh with excellent anti-adhesion and bacterial resistant properties.

 When compared to other hernia mesh, its smooth, anti-adhesive monolayer structure helps to reduce visceral adhesion formation³.

-MotifMESH has demonstrated minimal shrinkage in pre-clinical trials⁴, which making it an effective solution for large ventral hernia repair.
+MotifMESH has demonstrated minimal shrinkage in pre-clinical trials⁴, making it an effective solution for large ventral hernia repair.

 - Pre-clinical Studies